Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Requirements Traceability Matrix

-This report displays a matrix of the requirements in the system with their list of covering test cases and a**ssociated, mapped requirements:**
+This report displays a matrix of the requirements in the system with their list of covering test cases and **associated, mapped requirements:**

 ![](img/Reports_Center_347.png)